Is now a good time to buy an electric car?

 The problem with electric SUVs

-Dr Brand recommends that people avoid SUVs and hybrids, however.
+Professor Brand recommends that people avoid SUVs and hybrids, however.
 “Even an electric SUV uses 15%-30% more energy than a comparable sedan or hatchback.
 Plug-in hybrids are also problematic in that many users drive on the ICE most of the time.
 Even worse are ‘self-charging hybrids’.
 They recharge via the ICE, so are still 100% powered by fossil fuels,” he says.

 Grants could be phased out by 2025

-“The incentives won't last forever,” warns Jim.
+“The incentives won't last forever,” warns Steve.
 “There are grants to take money off the car’s purchase price, the installation of a charging point, you don't pay road tax and there are tax breaks available if you fulfil certain criteria.
 But most projections suggest these will be reduced significantly by 2025, when the price of an electric car is expected to reach parity with ICE cars.”

 Another worry is whether by waiting you might find a much more affordable EV with better technology.
 “It's a valid concern,” says Steve.
 “But as with mobile phones, software updates will download overnight and you’ll find that your infotainment has changed or the car’s efficiency might have improved.”

-“It’s also worth remembering,” says Jim, “that the vast majority of cars these days are leased rather than bought.
+“It’s also worth remembering,” says Steve, “that the vast majority of cars these days are leased rather than bought.
 Most significantly, subscription services are popping up whereby you can lease a car for shorter periods, with no obligations on how long you must have it.
 It's a neat solution given statistics suggest that most cars are left empty 95% of the time.”

 Explore The Aviva Edit